ARM-software/cca-rmm-acs/docs/planes_scenarios.rst

        * rec_exit.far_el2, rec_exit.hpfar_el2 = IPA
     - Yes

-  * - planes_rec_exit_ripas_destroyed
+  * - planes_rec_exit_da_ripas_destroyed
-    - A data access or an instruction fetch by Pn to a protected IPA whose HIPAS is DESTORYED or HIPAS is UNASSIGNED and RIPAS is not EMPTY causes a REC exit due to Synchronous Exception taken to host
+    - A data access  by Pn to a protected IPA whose HIPAS is DESTORYED or HIPAS is UNASSIGNED and RIPAS is not EMPTY causes a REC exit due to Synchronous Exception taken to host
     - #.
 Pick a protected IPA whose (HIPAS, RIPAS ) is (ANY, DESTROYED).